gbdev/pandocs/src/MBC3.md

 ### Delays

-When accessing the RTC Registers it is recommended to execute a 4ms delay (4 Cycles in Normal Speed Mode) between the separate accesses.
+When accessing the RTC Registers, it is recommended to wait 4 µs (4 cycles in Normal Speed Mode) between any separate accesses.